-The Chapter annual is held at various locations throughout the Chapter area in early August.
+The Chapter annual is held at various locations throughout the Chapter area end of July to early August.

 Family attendance is encouraged with special programs for parents and children.
 The members program includes a variety of topics covering items of current interest, update sessions on federal programs, consultant topics, subjects of interest to airport board and commission members, etc. Information discussion sessions are also popular.